barrettotte/IBMi-Book/docs/additional/call/cf.md

 ## CFML Page
-So I don't stay in ColdFusion any longer than I have to, I will just be dumping the result of the IBMi call to the screen in a simple CFML file ```index.cfm```.
+So I don't stay in ColdFusion any longer than I have to, I will just be dumping the result of IBM i call to the screen in a simple CFML file ```index.cfm```.

 I'm not going to go into too much detail since its fairly basic.